Mediabanken

 Setting Up Your Folder Structure

-The folder structure is a fundamental part of Mediaflow.
+The folder structure is a key part of Mediaflow.
 We recommend that our users with new Mediaflow accounts take some time to think about a sustainable folder structure.
-A well-organized folder structure not only facilitates the management and searching of your media files but also contributes to more efficient and improved workflows.
+A well-organised folder structure not only facilitates the management and search of your media files but also enables more efficient workflows.

 Creating Folders